 I’ve never been a fan of taking beer and cider to a festival, in fact the most I’ve ever taken is four to drink on the way.
 What’s the point of beer if it’s not cold?

-Sweet Amazon beer and cider bargains
+Sweet Amazon beer and cider for festivals bargains

 Carrying beer into the festival is just way too much effort and too much hassle for me, for not enough return.